 Modified Date

-The grid part serves for reporting thus it shall have follows the standard NEP reporting GUIs as: Template management, Import csv, Add from GUI, Edit from GUI, Delete from GUI, Import XML and Export capability with delimiter selection, Quick search/filter bar, sortable & filterable columns, etc.
+The grid part serves for reporting thus it shall have followed the standard NEP reporting GUIs as: Template management, import csv, Add from GUI, Edit from GUI, Delete from GUI, Import XML and Export capability with delimiter selection, Quick search/filter bar, sortable & filterable columns, etc.

 AI Connector

-There are two type of dumps format available in the license files which need to be parsed to extract the details of license information.
-Appendix A is having sample dump file for reference, below sections provides details of fields which need to be extracted and mapped in NEP
+There are three type of dumps format available in the license files which need to be parsed to extract the details of license information. below sections provides details of fields which need to be extracted and mapped in NEP.